Government’s COVID-19 relief measures: What businesses need to know

 Payment to the Registraire des entrprises - delayed

-The 2020 annual registration fee, payable to the Registraire des entreprises, is no longer due until September 30th, 2020.
+The 2020 annual registration fee, payable to the Registraire des entreprises, was delayed until September 30th, 2020.
+Payments made after this date will be subject to penalties.
+You can learn more about the fee and penalties by visiting this link.

 $306.8 million has been made available as short-term, interest-free loans and non-repayable contributions for First Nations, Inuit, and Métis businesses, and to the Aboriginal financial institutions who empower these businesses.
 An additional $133 million will also be available to support Indigenous businesses and micro-businesses as they move towards recovery.